microsoft/WhatTheHack/050-AzureIntegrationServices-APIMwithFunctions/Student/README.md

-# WhatTheHack -Azure Integration Services - API Management with Function Apps
+# WhatTheHack - Azure Integration Services - API Management with Function Apps

 ## Introduction
 Welcome to the student's guide for the Azure Integration Services - API Management with Function Apps Hack.